trymnilsen/kingdomarchitect/README.md

 - A state system for the HUD/GUI

 #### Game updates
-Ever second a timer invokes two code paths for most of the game components.
+Every second a timer invokes two code paths for most of the game components.
 An update function and a draw function.
 The update function should only be invoked once per timer tick, but the draw method can be called multiple.
-Be wary of putting logic depending on a timed update as it will be invoked potentially more than one time per tick when input events happen or other actions are perfomed.
+Be wary of putting logic depending on a timed update in the draw code path as it will be invoked potentially more than one time per tick when input events happen or other actions are perfomed.
 Panning the gameworld is a good example of when the draw method of the different classes are invoked, this method is executed on each drag event from the browser.

 #### Entity component system
 A entity component system is in the works where all items in the world are tied to an entity with some amount of componets on it handle updates and draw actions.
 Some exceptions exists like tiles where all tiles belong to the same entity with a component that is responsible for drawing and handling all the tiles.
 All new game world items and data will be stored in components on entities.
 If you create new components or jobs, remember to run the [Typelistgen tooling](#typelistgen)